Has driving become too easy?

 Virtually every innovation to make driving easier and less stressful has resulted in many drivers paying less attention to driving.

-Technology such as what Apple is rolling to block the texting function of phones while driving and even driverless technology will do no good until drivers understand one thing – driving requires your full attention.
+Technology such as what Apple has to block texting function of phones while driving and even driverless technology will do no good until drivers understand one thing – driving requires your full attention.

 If safety technology makes it easier for you to take your eyes off the road and search for a cellphone or to text instead of keeping tabs on cars barreling down on you and other things such as pedestrians, bicyclists and debris in the road, then driving becomes less safe.